 Museum of Science inside Science Park

 The Museum of Science is one of the largest science centers worldwide.
 Also, it is one of New England’s most popular cultural institutions.
 The purpose of the Museum of Science is to lead the nationwide effort to popularize engineering education awareness and help individuals to reconnect with mathematics again.

 Isabella Stewart Gardner Museum next to Evans Way Park

 Isabella Stewart Gardner Museum is another one of the smaller museums of Boston.
 It is good to know that the construction of the Museum was mostly done in the year 1901.
 Also, there are an interesting collection of sculptures, paintings, manuscripts, rare books, and decorative arts available here.

 The Institute of Contemporary Art at Harbor Shore

 The Institute of Contemporary Art is a sister institution to New York’s The Museum of Modern Art.
 The artworks here consist of literature, visual arts as well as some performances.
 Throughout its operation, the ICA always supported new & upcoming artists and brought them to public attention.
 The General Admission cost is $15, and individuals under 18 can attend here free of charge.

 Boston Tea Party Ships & Museum at Congress Street Bridge

 At the Boston Tea Party Ships & Museum, you are able to participate in well-known events that shaped the path of American history.
 It is truly one of the most unique museums of Boston for outside tourists.
-These shows includes interactive exhibits, live actors as well as boarding the full-scale replica 18th-century sailing vessels.
-The admission cost for adults here is at $30.
+These shows include interactive exhibits, live actors as well as boarding the full-scale replica 18th-century sailing vessels.
+The admission cost for adults here is $30.